Relaxing Accurate Initialization Constraint for 3D Gaussian Splatting: Methodology

 \subsection{Progressive Gaussian low-pass filter control}

-Although our SLV initialization method is effective, we find that after multiple densification steps the number of 3D Gaussians increases exponentially, showing a tendency to collapse into similar problems with the DSV initialization.
-To regularize the 3D Gaussians to sufficiently explore the low-frequency components during the early stage of training, we propose a novel progressive control of the Gaussian low-pass filter utilized in the rendering stage.

-Specifically, in the rendering stage of 3DGS, the 2D Gaussian $G_{i}'$ projected from a 3D Gaussian $G_i$ is defined as follows:
+Although our SLV initialization method is effective, we find that after multiple densification steps, the number of 3D Gaussians increases exponentially due to the adaptive density control, which can collapse into similar problems with the DSV initialization.
+In order to guide the 3D Gaussians to learn in a coarse-to-fine manner and let the 3D Gaussians sufficiently explore the low-frequency components during the early stage of training, we propose a novel progressive control of the Gaussian low-pass filter which is utilized in the rendering stage. \paragraph{Gaussian low-pass filter for 3DGS.} In the rendering stage of 3DGS, the 2D Gaussian $G_{i}'$ projected from a 3D Gaussian $G_i$ is defined as follows:

-However, directly using projected 2D Gaussians can lead to visual artifacts when they become smaller than a pixel~\cite{kerbl20233d,yu2023mip}.
-To ensure coverage of at least one pixel, \citeonline{kerbl20233d} enlarge the 2D Gaussian's scale by adding a small value to the covariance's diagonal elements as follows:
+However, directly using projected 2D Gaussians can lead to visual artifacts when they become smaller than the size of a single pixel~\cite{kerbl20233d,yu2023mip}.
+To ensure coverage of at least one pixel, \cite{kerbl20233d} enlarge the 2D Gaussian's scale by adding a small value to the covariance's diagonal elements as follows:

 where $s$ is a pre-defined value of $s=0.3$ and $I$ is an identity matrix.
 This process can also be interpreted as the convolution between the projected 2D Gaussian $G_{i}'$ and a Gaussian low-pass filter $h$ (mean $\mu=0$ and variance $\sigma^2 = 0.3$) of $G_{i}' \otimes h$, which is shown to be an essential step to prevent aliasing~\cite{zwicker2002ewa}.
-After convolution with the low-pass filter, the area of the projected Gaussian $G_{i}'$ is approximated by a circle with a radius defined by three times the larger eigenvalue of the 2D covariance matrix $(\Sigma_{i}'+sI)$.\footnote{We provide a detailed proof in Section~\ref{supple:B1} in the Appendix.} Figure~\ref{fig:lowpass} illustrates the low-pass filter's effect, where the projected Gaussian is splatted to wider areas in (b) compared to (a).
+After applying convolution with the low-pass filter, the area of the projected Gaussian $G_{i}'$ is approximated by a circle.
+The radius of this circle is defined by three times the larger eigenvalue from the 2D covariance matrix $(\Sigma_{i}'+sI)$\footnote{We provide a detailed proof in Section B.1 in the supplementary materials.}.